YotpoLtd/breakproof-base-monorepo/docs/syncing-forks.md

 Updating a fork with improvements from `breakproof-base-monorepo` happens by:

 1. Adding `breakproof-base-monorepo` as a remote to your fork.
 Typically, these kinds of remotes are called `upstream`
-2. Creating a new branch where you run `git pull upstream master`
+2. Creating a new branch where you run `git pull upstream main`
 3. Creating a PR from that new branch

 ## Caveats